kh-huawei/o3de/Gems/Atom/Feature/Common/Assets/Materials/materialpipeline_shader_structure.md

     - `void FinalizeLightingData(Surface surface, inout LightingData lightingData);`

-### Inheritance in HLSL
+### Excursion: Inheritance in HLSL
-Inheritance doesn't work in `hlsl`, so you can often see some define magic like this to archieve a similar effect:

-in `BasePBR_VertexEval.azsli`
+Inheritance is not supported in [HLSL](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl).
+Sometimes, some "define magic" is used to achieve a similar effect like, e.g., the following in `BasePBR_VertexEval.azsli`:

 ```cpp
 #ifndef EvaluateVertexGeometry
 #define EvaluateVertexGeometry EvaluateVertexGeometry_BasePBR